clickbar/laravel-magellan/README.md

 - `function getAltitude(): ?float`
 - `function setAltitude(float $altitude): void`

-An exception will be thrown if you try to use this functions on a point without srid === 4326.
-Use the default x,y,z,m getters and setters instead.
+An exception will be thrown if you try to use this functions on a Point without srid=4326.
+Use the default x, y, z, m getters and setters instead.

 ## Generators & Parsers